DownQuark-Work/downquark.packagedApp.Npm_JavascriptPrototypes/README.md

 - To view your work locally
   - Complete the [Build](#build) process to the point where `$ yarn flow` populates the `dist` directory
   - `$ yarn build:parcel`
-  - `$ cd publish/module && npm link && cd - && yarn dev`
+  - `$ yarn linkit`
     - If a browser does not automatically open, navigate to [http://0.0.0.0:1313](http://0.0.0.0:1313)
       - The `proto-snips` package is loaded and initialized as it will be for the end user
       - Verify working code using your normal processes
+    - `linkit` only needs to be run once.
+Run `yarn dev` for subsequent builds.

 ## Current Modules & Methods

+View the current snippets on [github pages](https://downquark-work.github.io/downquark.packagedApp.Npm_ProtoSnippets/publish/sandbox/index.html)
 <details>
   <summary>Array</summary>